albertlauncher/albert-plugin-spotify/README.md

 ## Technical notes

 - Uses the [Spotfiy Web API](https://developer.spotify.com/documentation/web-api).
-- See `spotify.h` for the endpoints used.
+- See `api.h` for the endpoints used.